The Path Forward

 I just started pulling and whacking mostly for exercise but then a vision arose!
 Renovate the main greenhouse and build a garden in the footprint of the smaller one!
 And that is what I did.
 Every day I refined my vision and got to work.
 You can see the process and results in these Facebook photo albums- by late May I had a huge garden and a fully functional planted greenhouse!!

-Facebook Albums- Razing The Greenhouse to Raise the Greenhouse, Winter Chicken Palace, and Life at My House
+Facebook Albums- Razing The Greenhouse to Raise the Greenhouse, Winter Chicken Palace, Just Plain Good Food and, Roja Home Farm: Season 2, Life at My House

 What Had Also Transformed Was Me

 I was deeply calm.
 I felt rested despite working sometimes 10 hours a day on the greenhouse and gardens.
 I felt focused and happy.
 My grief over my parents was settling into a place of grateful acceptance.
 And I was having the kinds of experiences you can only have if you are open and aware and present.
 I had developed a willingness to let go of expectation and to welcome the “what is”.
 I know, it sounds a bit new agey.
 But for someone who needs to know what’s coming next and to have a very specific type of sense of security to feel safe, this was actually huge.
 And the gifts of this were plenty.

 What Happens When You Can Hear What the Universe is Saying

 One day in the middle of the summer I awoke next to my partner who asked me about how I knew someone he had met.
 I embarked on a 45-minute story about a lifelong friendship with Dédé that had gone silent for the past 20 years.
 Not due to anything negative- just life took us on different paths since we had closed our bakery in the late 90’s.